Your staff are your

 strongest defence.

-The majority of breaches involve a non-malicious human element, whether through errors or social engineering (Verizon DBIR).
+The majority of breaches involve a non-malicious human element, whether through errors or manipulation by an attacker (Verizon DBIR).
 We train your people to recognise attacks, respond correctly, and become your strongest line of defence.

-Generic security awareness training fails because it uses examples from Western contexts: phishing emails impersonating PayPal, phishing sites pretending to be UK banks, scenarios that your staff in Kigali will not recognise as relevant.
+Generic security awareness training fails because it uses examples from Western contexts: phishing emails impersonating PayPal, phishing sites pretending to be UK banks, scenarios that your staff across Africa will not recognise as relevant.

-- Examples use local brands: BNR, RDB, banks operating in Rwanda, MTN, Airtel
+- Examples use locally relevant brands; for Rwandan teams that means BNR, RDB, banks operating in Rwanda, MTN, Airtel

-- Attack scenarios reflect actual threats targeting East African institutions, not US or European case studies
+- Attack scenarios reflect actual threats targeting African institutions, not US or European case studies

 - Phishing simulations use locally-relevant pretexts (BNR compliance notifications, RRA tax alerts, local bank security notices)

-- Social engineering scenarios include mobile money agent fraud, SIM swap pretexts, and vishing using local phone conventions
+- Manipulation and pretext scenarios include mobile money agent fraud, SIM swap pretexts, and vishing using local phone conventions

 - Available in English; French and Kinyarwanda versions available on request